emacsmirror/nanowrimo/README.md

 is meant to help provide feedback on progress and, by showing current speed, perhaps even a little motivation.

-The main purpose of the mode is to provide a wordcount, words per minute, and an estimate of how long you will have to continue writing to meet the day's goal.
+This mode adds to the modeline a wordcount, words per minute, and an estimate of how long you will have to continue writing to meet the day's goal.

 Feedback and feature requests are welcome, as are pull requests.

 Installation
 ============